To electronically file or access court files on the Commonwealth Courts Portal a user must first register.

 Make sure you have your marriage certificate and any other required documents scanned and saved on your computer where you can find them easily.

-Divorces are dealt with in the Federal Circuit Court of Australia.
-If you are in Western Australia select Family Court of Western Australia.
+- Select the appropriate court then Continue.
+If you are located in Western Australia it is important to select Family Court of Western Australia.

 Helpful hint: It is important if you have your affidavit witnessed by a Justice of the Peace that the JP provides their JP number.

 - At Step 5 upload the signed Affidavit for eFiling Application (Divorce).
 Note: just the Affidavit of eFiling is required, the application does not need to be uploaded again.

 - At Step 6 download the brochure Marriage Families and Separation.
 This is a compulsory document that must be read by all parties.
 If you have filed a sole application you must include this document when you serve the documents on the other party.